Jack Lang (Australian politician)

-John Thomas Lang (21 December 1876 – 27 September 1975), commonly known as Jack Lang and nicknamed "The Big Fella", was an Australian politician who served two terms as premier of New South Wales, in office from 1925 to 1927 and again from 1930 to 1932.
+John Thomas Lang (21 December 1876 – 27 September 1975), nicknamed "the Big Fella", was an Australian politician who served as the 23rd premier of New South Wales from 1925 to 1927 and from 1930 to 1932.
 He was the state leader of the Australian Labor Party (ALP) from 1923 to 1939 and his Lang Labor faction was an influential force in both state and federal politics, breaking away from the official ALP on several occasions.

 Lang was born to a working-class family in Sydney and grew up in the city's inner suburbs.
 He left school at the age of 14 and worked a variety of jobs, eventually establishing a real estate agency in the Sydney suburb of Auburn.
 Lang was first elected to the New South Wales Legislative Assembly at the 1913 state election and would hold several seats over the following 30 years.
 He remained loyal to the ALP following the 1916 party split over conscription and served as state treasurer from 1920 to 1922 in the governments of John Storey and James Dooley.

 In 1923, Lang replaced Dooley as state leader of the ALP, a position he would maintain for 15 years despite a confrontational and pugnacious leadership style and competing factional demands.
 He led the party to a narrow victory at the 1925 state election.
 His first term as premier saw the passage of social and industrial reforms, but was also marked by conflict with the conservative Legislative Council and by internal party conflict.
 He was forced to an early election in 1927, which saw the ALP defeated.
 However, Lang and the ALP were returned to office in a landslide victory at the 1930 election.